 But first, this chicken pot pie for a crowd.
 Not unlike apple pie for a crowd or one of my earlier favorite crowd-pleasers (and yours too), this one makes a lot of food.
 And it’s the reason why I waited until we had some family in to visit a few weekends ago to make this pot pie since it’s an overwhelming amount of food for two people.

-And to shorten the recipe, you could certainly use a rotisserie chicken and some chicken broth instead of poaching the chicken and using the remaining broth.
+And to shorten the recipe, you could certainly use leftover roast chicken and some chicken broth instead of poaching the chicken and using the remaining broth.
 It’s totally your call!

 In short though, this chicken pot pie with savory crumble topping is the BOMB!
 I’ve made it a before: a few years ago during my first visit with a few of my greatest friends so sharing this fantastic meal with my family recently just made me completely giddy.